hcl-compass/Compass-Query/example/readme.md

 ## Pre-requisites
 	Compass 2.0.1 + running with the API server
-	-In this example HCL Compass is running on localhost:8190 At least 1 valid DB/Schema
+	* In this example HCL Compass is running on localhost:8190 At least 1 valid DB/Schema
 	1 query used for creating a dashboard called Dashboard Data In this example, the defect schema is used and the All Defects query is modified by adding Severity, Owner, and Priority fields.

 ## Install Node-RED
 	Follow the directions at: https://nodered.org/#get-started
-	-In this example, Node-RED is installed on localhost:1880
+	* In this example, Node-RED is installed on localhost:1880

 ## Configure Node-RED for use
 	- Install CSV to JSON node